PHILADELPHIA REFLECTIONS

 Jimmy Hoffa

-The Philadelphia County Medical Society's Center City branch was having a dinner, and the program chairman had the main goal in life of attracting speakers who would bring an overflow audience.
+The Philadelphia County Medical Society's Center City branch was having dinner, and the program chairman had the main goal in life of attracting speakers who would bring an overflow audience.
 Jimmy Hoffa, the former president of the Teamsters Union, recently released from prison, certainly filled that description; one of the members of the branch had a patient who was a teamster official who happened to know that Jimmy would love to speak to the doctors about medical care in prisons.
-Not only was he willing, he paid his own expenses to fly up from Florida to give the speech.
+Not only was he willing, but he also paid his own expenses to fly up from Florida to give the speech.
 As by far the oldest lady present, my mother was not to be denied when she demanded to be seated at the head table.